Blog Header Logo

 calcium hardness increaser

-Signs of Low Calcium Hardness in Your Pool
+Signs of low Calcium Hardness in your pool

 • Metal Corrosion: Calcium is actually a type of metal.
 When levels are too low, the corrosive nature of soft water can cause it to go after the metals in your pool, including handrails and equipment.
 In addition, Calcium Hardness often goes hand in hand with other aspects of water chemistry, such as Total Alkalinity or pH.
 If the Calcium Hardness in your pool is too low, other aspects are likely to be, as well.